 Some have advised that economic aspects such as the rise in unrestrictive income and disparate tax regulations have assured gambling.

 Conversely, the impassive middle class has not earnestly participated in gambling until recently.
-Middle-class Americans conventionally have ridiculed the fickleness of gambling for the faith of bit--bit asset accumulation.
+Middle-class Americans conventionally have ridiculed the fickleness of gambling for the faith of bit-by-bit asset accumulation.

 Latest developments, however, have encouraged middle-class participation.

-Although there is no accurate data present concerning class participation in gambling, market surveys done casinos have shown an ascertainable rise is wagering middle-income bettors.
+Although there is no accurate data present concerning class participation in gambling, market surveys done by casinos have shown an ascertainable rise is wagering by middle-income bettors.